The Rise Of Senior Citizen Alcoholism

 - They have slurred speech.

 - They have had instances of hurting themselves or someone else while drinking.

 - They are irritable when not seen drinking.

 - They have medical, social, legal, or financial alcohol-related problems.

 It is important to emphasize that though many of the common signs of senior citizen alcoholism are similar to other age-related health conditions, there is a distinction.
 It is up to caregivers and loved ones to distinguish between the two.

 The senior citizen population is rising.
 They account for almost 20% of the United States.
 By 2050 over 22% of Americans are expected to be 65 years old or over.
 To compare, in 1950 only 8% of people were older than 65.
 Much like the population, alcohol use among elders is also growing.
 Nearly 2% of elders have an alcohol use disorder.
 Loved ones and caretakers must pay special attention to the signs of alcoholism.
-If you suspect you or your loved one are battling an alcohol use disorder, please reach out for help.
-Contact a dedicated treatment provider today.
+If you suspect you or your loved one are battling an AUD, reach out for help.
+Contact a treatment provider today.
 They are available 24/7 to answer any rehab-related questions that you may have.
 Take a step towards recovery.
-Call a treatment provider today.
+Contact a treatment provider today.